-Lowering Lipid Levels: Reduce Risk and Improve Outcomes
+Lowering Lipid Levels: Reducing Risk and Improving Outcomes

 Watch the above introductory video to review the curriculum.